JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_final_term_report_210370741/index.md

 end
 ```
 #### Working
-The `bsuite_params` function can be used to get the possible arguments can be passed into the function.
+The `bsuite_params` function can be used to get the possible arguments that can be passed into the function.
 ```julia
 julia> bsuite_params()
 ┌ Info: ["cartpole", "catch", "mountain_car"]